They Spared No Expense

 Hold On To Your Butts

-There are other aspects that make this movie exceptional to me: bits of dialogue (when Dr. Malcolm encounters the triceratops dung) and no doubt the main score, which is good enough to be a concert on its own.
+There are other aspects that make this movie exceptional to me.
+Like bits of dialogue, notably when Dr. Malcolm encounters the triceratops dung.
+And no doubt the main score, which is good enough to be a concert on its own.
 But this movie raked in the biggest opening weekend at the time and nearly dethroned E.T. for the biggest domestic run ever for one colossal reason: we had never seen dinosaurs look that legit before.
-It was fantastic, unprecedented cinema.
+We witnessed fantastic, unprecedented cinema.

 “Later There’s Running…and Screaming…”